ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 `COMPOSITE <https://refactoring.guru/design-patterns/composite>`__
 design pattern.

-To implement an action, you have to extend the ``TelescopeAction`` base class and override the abstract methods (to define the *procedure* that implements the action and the *synchronization condition* that defines when the action is completed).
-Note also that actions can be composed in sequences, to perform more complex operations.(see ``TelescopeActionSequence``).
+To implement an action, you have to extend the :py:class:`~ska_integration_test_harness.actions.telescope_action.TelescopeAction` base class and implement the abstract methods (to define the *procedure* that implements the action and the *synchronization condition* that defines when the action is completed).
+Note also that actions can be composed in sequences, to perform more complex operations.(see :py:class:`~ska_integration_test_harness.actions.telescope_action_sequence.TelescopeActionSequence` ).
 Note also that actions can also be defined as a complex inheritance hierarchy, to define common behaviours and to specialize them (give a look to the existing actions to see how they are implemented).